avril-m-harder/PEQG_2026_graph_QC/README.md

 	</details>

    * Analyze the GFA file for Chr04K, printing some basic stats (!Info) grouped by sample name (can be set to "Haplotype" to specifically analyze different haplotypes from the same sample by using [PanSN](https://github.com/pangenome/PanSN-spec) haplotype naming convention)
-   * !Hist: Create a histogram describing patterns of shared information (i.e., bases, edges, and nodes) among haplotypes in the graph
+   * !Hist: Create a histogram describing patterns of shared information (*i.e.*, bases, edges, and nodes) among haplotypes in the graph
-   * !Growth: Calculate an exact growth curve based on those same patterns, highlighting the number of bases, edges, and nodes observed in various sequence-sharing categories as defined by the `coverage` and `quorum` specifications (i.e., unique, shared by ≥ 10% of haplotypes, shared by ≥50% of haplotypes, and core)
+   * !Growth: Calculate an exact growth curve based on those same patterns, highlighting the number of bases, edges, and nodes observed in various sequence-sharing categories as defined by the `coverage` and `quorum` specifications (*i.e.*, unique, shared by ≥ 10% of haplotypes, shared by ≥50% of haplotypes, and core)
    * !OrderedGrowth: Calculate a growth curve for the graph by analyzing haplotypes in the specified order (memory intensive, so must specify how to summarize; here, 'Bp')

    Once the config file is ready, we can create an output directory and generate a report containing the requested results with a single command: